Sitecore/docker-images/experimental/nosif/README.md

 ## Todo's

-1. Also copy+rename `sqldev` images from `xm1` to `xm` for consistency.
-1. Sql database don't need a prefix, should be removed?
-Solr is already using default core names without prefix.
 1. Solr version downloads added to "sitecore-assets" images.
+1. Consider to switch solr images to official openjdk images even when they are windowsservercore, just get latest java patches.
+1. Run Sql scripts in WDP packages (create user, set admin password)?
 1. ...

 ## Other ideas